 - Pregnancy and oral contraceptives may raise Factor VIII levels

 - The use of oral contraceptives in patients with high concentrations of Factor VIII may increase their risk for blood clots

 - THROMBOPHILIC DISORDERS | Antiphospholipid antibodies

-- The overall incidence of APA in the general population is 0 - 5%.
-APAs are found in up to 24% of patients with VTE, 20 - 40% of patients with systemic lupus erythematosus, and in 10 - 15% of women who have recurrent miscarriages.
+- Antiphospholipid antibodies (APAs) are autoimmune antibodies that can increase the risk of thrombosis.
+The overall prevalence of APAs in the general population is 0 - 5%.
+APAs are found in up to 24% of patients with VTE, 20 - 40% of patients with systemic lupus erythematosus, and 10 - 15% of women with recurrent miscarriages.

 - Clinical features

-- Many patients with APAs have no classic symptoms, and APAs are discovered during workups for autoimmune diseases, prolonged aPTT, and false positive syphilis tests
+- Many patients with APAs have no classic symptoms, and APAs are discovered incidentally during workups for autoimmune diseases, prolonged aPTT, and false-positive syphilis tests

 - Clinical features of the APA syndrome are listed in the table below

 |Intrauterine growth restriction|

 |Recurrent VTE, especially at a young age|